-Immediately after their selection to the Melton Foundation, New Fellows join a training program designed to inspire them to start their changemaker journey, build their shared understanding of global issues, learn how to cooperate in virtual teams, form bonds and exchange knowledge across cultures, and embrace the values of Global Citizenship.
+Immediately after their selection to the Melton Foundation, New Fellows join a training program that equips them with necessary skills and competencies for their change-maker journey: they build a shared understanding of global issues, learn how to collaborate in virtual teams, form bonds, exchange knowledge across cultures, and embrace the values of Global Citizenship.

-The online training includes introductory sessions, hands-on tasks and reflection sessions on topics such as Global Citizenship Values, Intercultural Communications, Communicating Ideas, Understanding Problems, Exploring the Complexity of Actions and Developing Solutions.
+The online training includes introductory sessions, hands-on tasks and reflection sessions on topics such as Global Citizenship Values, Intercultural Competency, Social Innovation, Storytelling, System Thinking, Effective Communications and Developing Solutions.

-The two-year structured online learning program develops our fellows’ capacity to build awareness, take responsibility as they develop shared solutions and take action – big or small – to address today's global challenges.
+The two-year experiential learning program develops our fellows’ capacity to build awareness, take responsibility as they design shared solutions and take action – big or small – to address today's global challenges.

 Our Senior Fellows range from recent college graduates to seasoned professionals and are spread around the globe.
 As global citizens, they bring about meaningful change in their spheres of influence.